MapleLuz/BlueFinder/README.md

 # BlueFinder

-An application to find nearby 7MA bike
+An Android application built with AutoJs6 to find nearby 7MA bikes.